Comparison

 Nest Egg

 The one-time-purchase pick.
 The main app is $6.99 once, with no subscription, which is rare in this category.
-It is iOS only and rated 4.43 from 614 ratings as of July 2026.
+It is iOS only and rated 4.4 from 615 ratings, checked on August 5, 2026.
 If a recurring fee is the thing putting you off inventory apps, this removes it.
 One note: only its App Store page is worth using to download it, which is the link below.

 Read the fine print